boystrange/ProgramVerification/src/Chapter/Imp/SmallStep.lagda.md

 Then we prove `theorem-small-big` by induction over the derivation of `⦅ c , s ⦆ ⇒ t`.
-In this proof we profit of the macros for reasoning about reductions hopefully making the argument more readable.
+In this proof we profit of the macros for reasoning about reductions, hopefully making the argument more readable.
 ```
 theorem-big-small : ∀ {c s t} →
           ⦅ c , s ⦆ ⇒ t → ⦅ c , s ⦆ ⟶* ⦅ SKIP , t ⦆